rivethorn/hq/content/about.md

 I’m Hassan, a software developer who builds things that matter to me — small, focused tools and powerful command-line utilities that get the job done without unnecessary complexity.
 My work tends to live close to the metal: I care about performance, correctness, and really understanding what I’m building.

-I started with languages like C# and Python, picked up fundamentals in C, dipped into JavaScript (which taught me a lot — even if it wasn’t love at first sight), and ultimately found a long-term home in Rust because of how it balances reliability with expressiveness.
+I started with languages like C# and Dart, picked up fundamentals in C, dipped into JavaScript (which taught me a lot — even if it wasn’t love at first sight), had a good run with Python and Go (Golang is still a good friend of mine).
+Nowadays I'm just having fun with Rust, mostly because of how it balances reliability with expressiveness.
 I also enjoy working with Nuxt for creating beautiful user interfaces and experiences.

 My projects tend to avoid the hype.
 I’m not chasing AI buzzwords, Web3, or cloud-first philosophies.
 What gets me excited is software you can trust, code you can reason about, and tools that respect your time and attention.